kuchuk-borom-debbarma/POC_InterestCalculatorForRecommendationEngine/README.md

 ### 2. User Score Matrix

-Core algorithm for calculating and maintaining user topic interest scores with separate positive and negative sentiment tracking.
+Core algorithm for calculating and maintaining user topic interest scores with separate positive and negative sentiment tracking. suggestion :- how popular the user is on the platform, drop user activity scaling if its complex at start

 #### Process Flow
 1. **Calculate Dynamic Base Score**: Generate score using content discovery, interaction type, and activity scaling